 (d) understands that the court is not bound by any agreement made between the defendant and the prosecutor.

-Although a guilty plea may encourage expediency, public respect for the justice system requires that only persons who genuinely perceive guilt should plead guilty.
-Where a court perceives that a person is pleading guilty despite a belief of innocence, the court should refuse to accept the guilty plea.
+White it may be that a guilty plea would expediate the legal process and save tax dollars, the need to ensure public respect for the justice system requires that the courts only allow persons who genuinely believe in guilt to plead guilty to a charge.
+Where a court is aware that a person is pleading guilty without a belief in guilt, the court is required to decline acceptance of the guilty plea.